TBeijen/tbnl-hugo/content/post/2022-02-07-eks-ips-secondary-cidr-private-natgw.md

 * Ability to use security groups for pods
 * Complexity of set-up

-The above should give some insight in the world of EKS networking, and hopefully provide pointers to what to investigate more deeply and what pitfalls to avoid.
+The above should give some insight in the world of EKS networking and hopefully provides pointers to what to investigate more deeply and what pitfalls to avoid.
 As always, feel free to [reach out on Twitter](https://twitter.com/TBeijen) to discuss!

 [^footnote_vpc_cni_workings]: This is described in great detail in this blog post: <https://betterprogramming.pub/amazon-eks-is-eating-my-ips-e18ea057e045>